County council column: Making the most of our buses will help protect environment

 We currently support 80 bus routes, spending £4.1m a year.

-We've just finalised a new deal for the 141 service that runs from Sutton-in-Ashfield, via Mansfield, Hucknall and Bestwood Village, to Nottingham.
+We've just finalised a new deal for the 141 service that runs from Sutton-in-Ashfield, via Mansfield and Hucknall, to Nottingham.

 After the previous operator pulled out, the council worked quickly to secure a replacement service through an extensive procurement exercise.